Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Results

 \revision{Another example is shown in \autoref{fig_cloud} where we compare the embeddings provided by the three baseline methods and ours on the cloud ensemble.
-We quantitatively evaluate such embeddings according a ground-truth classification, in average our method increases by 109\% the scores on this example compared to the other methods considered.}
+We quantitatively evaluate such embeddings according \revisionTVCGminor{to} a ground-truth classification, \revisionTVCGminor{on} average our method increases by 109\% the scores on this example compared to the other methods considered.}